fscorrupt/awesome-stars/README.md

 - [projectsend/projectsend](https://github.com/projectsend/projectsend) - ProjectSend is a free, open source software that lets you share files with your clients, focused on ease of use and privacy.
 It supports clients groups, system users roles, statistics, multiple langua
 - [benjaminjonard/koillection](https://github.com/benjaminjonard/koillection) - Koillection is a self-hosted service allowing users to manage any kind of collections.
 - [AzuraCast/AzuraCast](https://github.com/AzuraCast/AzuraCast) - A self-hosted web radio management suite, including turnkey installer tools for the full radio software stack and a modern, easy-to-use web app to manage your stations.
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own serv
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.
 - [K-vanc/Tempest-EPG-Generator](https://github.com/K-vanc/Tempest-EPG-Generator) - The fastest XMLTV formatted EPG Generator with GUI and the lowest memory usage
 - [tchapi/davis](https://github.com/tchapi/davis) - 🗓 A modern, simple, feature-packed, fully translatable admin interface for sabre/dav based on Symfony 7 and Bootstrap
 - [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker) - Speedtest Tracker is a self-hosted application that monitors the performance and uptime of your internet connection.